Dicklesworthstone/swiss_army_llama/README.md

    - This establishes a one-to-many relationship between `Document` and `DocumentEmbedding`.

 3. **AudioTranscript**:
-   - This table doesn't seem to have a direct relationship with other tables based on the given code.
+   - This table doesn't have a direct relationship with other tables based on the given code.

 4. **Request/Response Models**:
    - These are not directly related to the database tables but are used for handling API requests and responses.
+   - The following Pydantic models are used for request and response validation:
+     - EmbeddingRequest
+     - SimilarityRequest
+     - SemanticSearchRequest
+     - SemanticSearchResponse
+     - AdvancedSemanticSearchRequest
+     - AdvancedSemanticSearchResponse
+     - EmbeddingResponse
+     - SimilarityResponse
+     - AllStringsResponse
+     - AllDocumentsResponse
+     - TextCompletionRequest
+     - TextCompletionResponse
+     - ImageQuestionResponse
+     - AudioTranscriptResponse
+     - ShowLogsIncrementalModel
+     - AddGrammarRequest
+     - AddGrammarResponse

+For detailed field descriptions and validations, please refer to the `embeddings_data_models.py` file.

 ## Performance Optimizations